 Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

-As Yoga Nidra guides, we often feel the pressure to deliver a perfect experience.
+As Yoga Nidra guides, we often feel the pressure to deliver a flawless experience.
 We search for the most profound words, hoping to carry our students toward peace.
 But the beauty of Yoga Nidra is that the practice itself facilitates the transformation.

 The 9 Pillars of Yoga Nidra Guiding Language